-This course cannot be repeated once a student receives Certificate of Completion.
+This course cannot be repeated a once in a setudent receives a Certificate of Completion.
+Instructional and Couseling Service

 COURSE OUTLINE COMPETENCY-BASED COMPONENTS

 A course outline reflects the essential intent and content of the course described.
 Acceptable course outlines have six components.
 (Education Code Section 52506).
 Course outlines for all apportionment classes, including those in jails, state hospitals, and convalescent hospitals, contain the six required elements: